epn-vespa/tutorials/atmospheres/SPICAM_vs_MCD/README.md

 ### Back to VESPA portal
 * This page first provides a link which opens the profile in ascii format
-* In the yellow dialogue MCD_scenario, enter "28" (ID of the Martian year used in the simulation)
+* In the yellow dialogue MCD_scenario, enter "28" (ID of the Martian year used in the simulation) and click "Retrieve data"
 * This opens an xml file in your browser (this is a simulated profile in the same conditions as the observation)
 * Copy the url from your browser and paste it to TOPCAT (click on "Open new Table" icon and paste it in the first field)